-Posted by Angela @ farragio on Tuesday, May 1, 2018 Under: photography
+Posted by Angela @ farragio on Thursday, July 30, 2020 Under: business

-In searching the internet for a way to recreate the Gingham filter from Instagram in Photoshop (CS4 in my case), the different tutorials I found were way too complicated.
+The Gingham filter is a popular filter on Instagram and in searching the internet for a way to recreate it in Photoshop (CS4 in my case), the different tutorials I found were way too complicated.
 I decided there had to be an easier way, and it turned out I was right (for once! lol).

 Here is my Instagram photo that I wanted to recreate using Photoshop.